 The East Royce Trail leads down to Rt 113, a seasonal road (closed in winter) that runs through the middle of Evans Notch.
 There’s some sort of poorly marked detour at the end of the trail before the road that I couldn’t figure out, so I continued down the “old” trail which has some blowdowns on it and found the trailhead.
 The Spruce Trail starts immediately on the other side of Rt 113, so I started climbing it out of the Notch.

 It was about 4:30 pm and I started to hear the sound of leaves falling around me in the forest.
 There’s still not much autumn color out, so I found the sound to be a little curious until I realized that it wasn’t leaves, but rain.
 The good news is that I had planned to stealth camp off the Spruce Trail before crossing the Caribou-Speckled Mountain Wilderness boundary, so I was had arrived at the area where I wanted to camp for the night.
-The bad news was that I had a double-walled tent with me, a REI Dash 2, and I worried that I’d have to pitch it in rain and that the inner tent would get wet in the process.
+The bad news was that I had a double-walled tent with me, an REI Dash 2, and I worried that I’d have to pitch it in rain and that the inner tent would get wet in the process.

 The first order of business was to find a good tent site.
-I’d already passed the boundary of the Forest Protection Area, the quarter mile no camping zone that surrounds trail heads, shelters, scenic areas, and trail junctions, so I headed off-trail and into the woods to find an open, level pitch without a lot of vegetation growing in it.
+I’d already passed the boundary of the Forest Protection Area, the quarter-mile no camping zone that surrounds trailheads, shelters, scenic areas, and trail junctions, so I headed off-trail and into the woods to find an open, level pitch without a lot of vegetation growing in it.
 This took a bit longer than I would have liked, but I eventually found a decent enough spot and proceeded to pitch the tent.

 The rain has started to fall more heavily by now, but I was still protected from its full fury by the surrounding forest.
 I managed to pitch the tent very quickly and avoid getting the inner tent wet, but it was a close thing.
 I got inside just at the wind picked up and the rain started to fall in sheets.
-I was tired and a little chilled so I got into my sleeping bag and ate a cold meal, cheese and tortillas, before heating up a quick cup of soup outside in the rain in my Jetboil.
+I was tired and a little chilled so I got into my sleeping bag and ate a cold meal, cheese, and tortillas, before heating up a quick cup of soup outside in the rain in my Jetboil.
 After I drank that up, I hung my Ursack (bear bag) and read for a while before falling asleep for the night.

 After breakfast the next morning, I made my way back to the Spruce Trail, headed once again toward Speckled Mountain.
 This is a beautiful trail, that gets even prettier once you cross into the Caribou-Speckled Mountain Wilderness.
 The smallest of the six designated Wilderness Areas in the White Mountain National Forest, the Caribou-Speckled Mountain Wilderness is also the newest, formed only in 1990 with just over 11,000 acres of protected land.